 - approach the conversation with an open mind

 - take notice of what is said – sometimes taking notes can help you remember what was discussed.

-Step 2: Inform parents, the board and the ministry of the suspension
+Step 2: Inform parents and/or carers, the board and the ministry of the suspension

 While not going to school for classes, your child stays on the school or kura roll and the principal must offer guidance and counselling during this time.

 You can also ask the principal to consider if your child can take part in special activities eg an exam.

 This meeting must be held within 7 school days of the suspension or within 10 calendar days if the suspension takes place within 7 school days of the end of the school term (the day of the suspension isn’t counted).

 Step 4: Notify parents and/or carers or whānau of the meeting

 You and your child must be told the time and place of the board meeting in writing and you must be given at least 48 hours notice.